happner/happner-suite/packages/happner-cluster/README.md

 ## Install

-`npm install happner-cluster happn-service-mongo-2 —save`

-Note data service installed separately.

 ## Starting a cluster node

-Happner-cluster and happner configs are almost identical excpet that cluster nodes should include a domain name and the happn subconfigs necessary for clustering - as minimum shown below.
+Happner-cluster and happner configs are almost identical excpet that cluster nodes should include a domain name and the happn sub-configs necessary for clustering - as minimum shown below.

- For more on happn-cluster subconfig see [happn-cluster docs](https://github.com/happner/happn-cluster)
+ For more on happn-cluster subconfig see [happn-cluster docs](https://github.com/happner/happner-suite/blob/master/packages/happn-cluster/README.md#configure)

 ```javascript
 var HappnerCluster = require('happner-cluster');